Siddhantji/fb-leads/README.md

 npm start
 ```

 The server will run on port 3000 by default.
+You can access it at `http://localhost:3000` to see "Facebook Leads Server is running!"

 #### Local Testing